Why Do You Need to Open a Bank Account?

 Do you have a bank account?

-Most people would rather not have a bank account, either they are fond of their alkansya or they just want to avoid going in these institutions.
+Most people would rather not have a bank account.
+Either they are fond of their alkansya or just want to avoid going to these institutions.

 Why Pinoys do not have bank accounts?

-Philippines have more than 7,100 islands.
-Though we are now in the 21st century, we have to accept the fact that not all of these islands have reachable banks.
+The Philippines has more than 7,100 islands.
+Though we are now in the 21st century, we must accept that not all of these islands have reachable banks.
 Most people in places far from banks would rather think of other immediate necessities than opening a bank account.

 Managing a bank account is keeping it active.
 Most banks will close an account if it goes dormant for at least two or three months with the amount below the maintaining balance.
 You need to deposit any amount in the bank account from time to time.
-This needs discipline, but in the long run, you will realize that your savings is actually growing..
+This needs discipline, but in the long run, you will realize that your savings are actually growing.

-Most banks charge their clients with a fee if the maintaining balance is not met.
+Most banks charge their clients a fee if the maintaining balance is not met.
 Aside from this, there are other fees you have to pay if you use some offered services.
-There are also some banks which charge their client for bank-to-bank money transfers and ATM withdrawals, however, these fees are not too high.
+There are also some banks that charge their client for bank-to-bank money transfers and ATM withdrawals.
+However, these fees are not too high.

 A lot of people think that banks are very strict with money and they only deal with rich businessmen.
 There is also a myth that banks will just rob your money.
-Most people believe that banks ask for too many documents which are hard to acquire for most Filipinos.
+Most people believe that banks ask for too many documents, which most Filipinos find difficult to acquire.

 Why you need a bank account?

 Savings accounts have interests.
-You keep the money in the bank and it grows too.
-If you just keep it in your coin bank, the amount will not increase unless you add into it.
+You keep the money in the bank, and it grows too.
+If you just keep it in your coin bank, the amount will not increase unless you add to it.

 Need a loan?
-Some financing institutions require banks statements for a certain period of time.
-This proves that you have a stable cash inflow and you can handle the loan repayments.
+Some financing institutions require bank statements for a certain period of time.
+This proves you have a stable cash inflow and can handle loan repayments.

-When you have a savings account, this gives you the motivation to keep on saving.
-Aside from the interest, you want to keep your extra money safe and secured.
+When you have a savings account, gives you the motivation to keep on saving.
+Aside from the interest, you want to keep your extra money safe and secure.
 You will also want to keep your savings account active way above the maintaining balance to avoid charges.

 There will be times when you have to send money to another person.
 You do not have to go to remittance outlets and waste your time waiting in line.
 You can just ask the bank to do a funds transfer from your account.

-Also, online lenders use this bank service to disburse the borrowed money to their clients’ accounts.
-If you do not have a savings account, then you are missing this convenience.
+Also, online lenders use this bank service to disburse the borrowed money to their client’s accounts.
+You are missing this convenience if you do not have a savings account.

 What is Savings Account?

 A savings account is an interest-bearing deposit account held at a bank.
-The interest earn is usually low compared to other bank investment products.
-The money is easily accessible with an ATM card however, it has maximum withdrawals per month.
-Saving accounts usually has a maintaining balance and may require a minimum amount to be opened
+The interest earned is usually low compared to other bank investment products.
+The money is easily accessible with an ATM card.
+However, it has a maximum of withdrawals per month.
+Saving accounts usually have a maintaining balance and may require a minimum amount to be opened.